Spectrophotometry: Applications in biochemistry

 Spectrophotometry is an important technique used in many biochemical experiments that involve DNA, RNA, and protein isolation, enzyme kinetics and biochemical analyses.
-Since samples in these applications are not readily available in large quantities, they are especially suited to being analyzed in this non-destructive technique.
+Since samples in these applications are not readily available in large quantities, they are especially suited to be analyzed in this non-destructive technique.
 In addition, precious sample can be saved by utilizing a micro-volume platform where as little as 1uL of sample is required for complete analyses.